H.M. Eddie Yew foliage

 An upright and columnar evergreen shrub with upswept branching and dark green foliage; makes a great vertical accent in the garden, takes pruning very well, does well in shade

 H.M.
-Eddie Yew has dark green foliage which emerges light green in spring.
-The ferny leaves remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+Eddie Yew is a dwarf conifer which is primarily valued in the landscape or garden for its rigidly columnar form.
+It has dark green evergreen foliage which emerges light green in spring.
+The ferny sprays of foliage remain dark green throughout the winter.

 H.M.
 Eddie Yew is a dense multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.